SimpanEU/mimic_service/src/mimic/ReadMe.txt

 Trigger the same request again and Mimic will respond with your previously defined response.

+Mimic will learn to respond to an unknown request based on the pattern of previous request/responses.

 Use the command Relearn to specify a new response to the last request: